majacannavo/jterm21/geog323/portfolio/malcomb/rp-malcomb.md

 **Assets & Access**

 Source: The DHS Program—Data.
 (2010).
 The DHS Program--USAID.
 Retrieved April 19, 2021, from https://dhsprogram.com/Data/

-Collected by trained USAID staff using GPS receivers GPS readings correspond to center of household cluster (one randomized point per household cluster)
+Collected by trained USAID staff using GPS receivers.
+GPS readings correspond to center of household cluster (one randomized point per household cluster).

 *Table 1.
 Variables used in calculating adaptive capacity.*